Kanna Gummies: What Makes Them So Hard to Manufacture

 • Identity testing for the kanna input

-• A fit-for-purpose assay that performs reliably in a gummy matrix
+• A fit-for-purpose assay that works in a gummy matrix

-• A stability plan that checks both assay and critical physical attributes (appearance, texture, aW)
+• A stability plan that checks both assay and physical attributes (appearance, texture, aW)

-The goal is simple: if you ever need to explain how you control consistency lot-to-lot, you want the data trail to be clear, repeatable, and defensible.
+The goal: if you ever need to explain lot-to-lot consistency, your data trail should be clear, repeatable, and defensible.

-The Process Decisions That Decide Whether You Can Scale
+The Process Decisions That Scale You Up or Hold You Back

-Gummies often behave beautifully in a small trial and then become unpredictable at scale.
-That’s why experienced development teams lock down the process early and treat key variables as controlled parameters-not tribal knowledge.
+Gummies often behave beautifully in a small trial and then turn unpredictable at scale.
+That's why experienced teams lock down the process early and treat key variables as controlled parameters — not tribal knowledge.

-• Gel system selection (gelatin vs. pectin) and the processing window it creates
+• Gel system (gelatin vs. pectin) and its processing window

-• Acid timing, which can affect both flavor and batch behavior
+• Acid timing — affects both flavor and batch behavior

-• Active addition point (including temperature and shear at the moment of addition)
+• Active addition point — temperature and shear at that moment

-• Curing conditions that drive moisture equilibration and long-term texture
+• Curing conditions that drive moisture equilibration and texture

 What It Comes Down To

-The most overlooked truth about kanna gummies is that the “gummy” is the main event.
-If you treat it like a simple candy base, you’ll fight uniformity, stability, and shelf-life the entire way.
-If you treat it like a precision dosing platform-where formulation, processing, depositing, testing, and packaging are engineered as one system-you can build a product that performs consistently and holds up in real-world distribution.
+The most overlooked truth: the gummy is the main event.
+If you treat it like a simple candy base, you'll fight uniformity, stability, and shelf-life the whole way.
+If you treat it as a precision dosing platform — where formulation, processing, depositing, testing, and packaging are one system — you can build a product that performs consistently and survives real-world logistics.

-If you’re developing a kanna gummy and want a clear path from prototype to scalable production, KorNutra can help map the critical controls-what to test, what to validate, and where most gummy programs run into trouble before they ever reach a stable, repeatable process.
+If you're developing a kanna gummy and want a clear path from prototype to scalable production, KorNutra can help map the critical controls — what to test, what to validate, and where most programs run into trouble before reaching a stable, repeatable process.

 ← Back to Blog